xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 # CHAPTER 9 Mediation: The Search for a Mechanism

+In ordinary language, the question “Why?” has at least two versions.
+The first is straightforward: you see an effect, and you want to know the cause.
+Your grandfather is lying in the hospital, and you ask, “Why?
+How could he have had a heart attack when he seemed so healthy?”

+But there is a second version of the “Why?” question, which we ask when we want to better understand the connection between a known cause and a known effect.
+For instance, we observe that Drug B prevents heart attacks.
+Or, like James Lind, we observe that citrus fruits prevent scurvy.
+The human mind is restless and always wants to know more.
+Before long we start asking the second version of the question: “Why?
+What is the mechanism by which citrus fruits prevent scurvy?”
+This chapter focuses on this second version of “why.”

+## Scurvy: The wrong mediator

+TODO

 # CHAPTER 10 Big Data, Artificial Intelligence, and the Big Questions

 # NOTE

 - If we read Polya's book now, could we recognize the causal model diagram of "solving problems"?

 - If we read Sandi's book now, could we recognize the causal model diagram of software development?